alanJames00/kvdriver/README.md

 ```

-Now you can use the method on the kvClient instance to do the following operations.
+Now you can use the methods on the kvClient instance to do the following operations.

 ## Currently Supported Operations